xmudrii/django-invoices/README.md

 * login required to preview invoices
 * `invoices_app.change_invoice` required to create, edit, and manage invoices and invoice items
 * `invoices_app.delete_invoice` required to delete invoices

+By default, users created using the register form are created without any permissions set.

 ## Running Development Server